What Is It for?

 Use the ABC SBC as a VoIP load balancer

-Deploy on of-the-shelve hardware or VM
+hardware or VM

-Up to 5000 simultaneous calls on of-the-shelve hardware
+Up to 5000 simultaneous calls on off-the-shelf

 The Cluster Configuration Manager (CCM) provides the administrator with an intuitive interface for